 - Optional: If using freshly roasted red peppers, start with the next section of instructions before moving to the pasta step.

 - Cook low FODMAP pasta according to package directions.
 Once cooked, drain and toss with a little olive oil.
 Set aside.

 - Place roasted red peppers, pumpkin puree, olive oil, milk, tapioca starch, basil leaves, and nutritional yeast into a blender.
 Blend until smooth.

 - Pour sauce into a large skillet and heat over medium-high heat, stirring occasionally.
 Once sauce reaches a simmer, reduce heat and continue to stir until it just slightly thickens.
 Add pasta and toss to mix.
-Season with salt to taste and serve warm topped with optional garnishes.
+Season with salt and pepper.

 For freshly roasted red bell peppers (optional)

 - Preheat oven to 450°F. Line a rimmed baking sheet with aluminum foil.
 Place the peppers cut side down and roast for 20-25 minutes or until skins are wrinkled and slightly charred.